Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Patients with improved functional disability scores

-The success of CBT and MBSR in chronic pain management reinforces a crucial insight of modern pain science: chronic pain is best addressed through an integrated mind-body approach.
 Any new intervention – such as Flourish OS – should ideally build upon these established principles, combining symptom-focused techniques with strategies that shift how patients relate to their pain and stress.
+This holistic foundation is critical for sustainable relief and empowering individuals to take an active role in their own healing journey.

 Read more about the evidence-based approaches to chronic pain management in current NICE guidelines.